ibm-cloud-docs/cephaas/volume_create.md

 # Creating block volumes
 {: #creating-block-volume}

-Create a block storage volume by using the UI, CLI, API or Terraform, to store, organize, and manage data independently from compute resources.
-By creating volumes, you can allocate storage capacity as needed, support data persistence, and enable flexible data management for your workloads
+To store, organize, and manage data independently from compute resources, you can create a block storage volume by using the UI, CLI, API or Terraform.
 {: shortdesc}

+By creating volumes, you can allocate storage capacity as needed, support data persistence, and enable flexible data management for your workloads.

 ## Creating block volumes in the UI